 Respond to customer reviews

-You can respond directly to reviews of your app to let customers know you’re listening to their feedback.
+You can respond to reviews of your app to let customers know you’re listening to their feedback.
 With a review response, you can tell customers about the features you’ve added or bugs you’ve fixed based on their comments, or get more specific feedback on how to improve your app.
-You can also opt to have your response displayed in the Store for all Windows 10 customers to see.
+Your responses will be displayed in the Microsoft Store for all Windows 10 customers to see.
+You can also choose to send your response by email to the customer (if they haven’t opted out and are using a device running Windows 10, version 1803 or higher).

 To view your app's reviews and provide responses, find the app in your Windows Dev Center dashboard.
 In the left navigation menu, expand Analytics and then click Reviews to display the Reviews report.
 Select Respond to review to provide your response.